younis1234-png/Sniffing-Spoofing-/README.md

 • Packet sniffing using the pcap library and Scapy <br/>
 • Packet spoofing using raw socket and Scapy <br/>
 • Manipulating packets using Scapy<br/>

+#  Lab 1: Using Tools to Sniff and Spoof Packets